cullophid/barely-functional/README.md

 ```

 ### tail :: [a] -> [a]
-returns a copy of the list without the first element
+Returns a copy of the list without the first element.
 ```js
 _.tail([1, 2, 3])
 //=> [2, 3]
 ```

 ### take :: Int -> [a] -> [a]
-returns the first n elements of a list
+Returns the first n elements of a list.

 ```js
 _.take(2, [1, 2, 3, 4])